×

 We asked people in Tokyo if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "One time on the weekend of thanksgiving I was on a train with some friends.
 They handed me a beer, and I thought yeah sure I'm on vacation I'll have a beer on the train.
 It felt kind of wrong or something but I don't think it was illegal, just maybe culturally wrong.
 So I went to take a sip of my Kirin tallboy and watched in terror as it spilled and rolled across the floor of the moving train.
 30 people instantly turned and stared at me, and I sheepishly tried to sop up the beer with some napkins.
-Really embarrassing," said one expat in Tokyo.
+Really embarrassing," remarked one expat in Tokyo, Japan.

 View More Answers